tusharjoshi1804/credit_card_fraud_detection/README.md

 - Pandas
 - Scikit-learn
 - XGBoost
-- Matplotlib / Seaborn
+- Matplotlib

----
+- Seaborn

 ## Methodology
 1. **Data Loading**
-   The dataset is loaded and explored to understand its structure.
+   The dataset is first loaded and explored to understand its structure.

 2. **Data Preprocessing**
    Data cleaning, feature scaling, and handling of class imbalance are performed.